owocki/assembly_theory/README.md

 - Measuring the assembly complexity of governance mechanisms and their emergence from simple voting primitives
 - Analyzing cross-chain composability as inter-domain assembly pathways in the broader crypto ecosystem

+## Philosophical Implications

+### 1. Nature of Complexity
+- Provides objective measure of complexity
+- Links structure to history and process
+- Challenges traditional complexity definitions

+### 2. Information and Matter
+- Objects as carriers of assembly information
+- Physical manifestation of historical processes
+- Bridge between abstract information and concrete matter

+### 3. Universal Biology
+- Framework applicable beyond Earth-based life
+- Defines life in terms of assembly processes
+- Enables search for non-carbon-based life

 ## Profound Implications

 Assembly theory reveals mind-bending insights about the nature of reality, time, and existence: